cvpaperchallenge/FashionCultureDataBase_DLoader/README.md

 The required data can be available on `yfcc100m_dataset` on Amazon s3.

 ## Download
-Please fill in the form to obtain pre-train weight and a file which contains image ID and bboxes.
-After our confirmation, we will send an email to get the file.
 * Pre-train weight
   It shares the trained weights of [M2Det][5] and [SSD][6] which are trained FCDB.
 The configuration of each detector follows the default settings of each original repository.
+  [Download link][7]

 * Image ID and bboxes
-  This is a json file containing the ID and bbox of the image with the person in it.
+  Please fill in the form to obtain a file which contains image ID and bboxes.
+After our confirmation, we will send an email to get the file.

 ## Running the code
 We provide three types of dataset representation.
 Please see the following instruction what you want.
 Please properly set a directory path in your environment.